alienxxx/owaspka/README.md

         <%= yield %>
     </div>

 Edit table model and explain the activerecords associations.
-Show example image from Henrik.
+Show example image from Henrik and do rails console examples.

     vim app/models/table.rb #add has_many :participants